 You have rights and there are defenses that may be available to you.

 One of the best things you can do if you have been charged with domestic violence is to hire an experienced criminal defense attorney.
 Reducing the charges or having the charges dismissed altogether may be possible with the help of a good lawyer.

 Domestic Violence Laws in Arizona

 In Arizona, criminal acts of abuse committed by one household member against another are referred to as domestic violence.
+The offense of domestic violence in Arizona is defined by ARS 13-3601.
 Household members are generally defined as those who share a domestic relationship, such as current or former spouses, persons who live in the same household, and individuals who have a child together.
 It also includes those who are related to the abuser as a child, parent, grandparent, siblings, and in-laws.

-Reach out to our Scottsdale domestic violence lawyer today to discuss your case!
+Reach out to our Arizona domestic violence lawyer today to discuss your case!

 Domestic violence charges can be brought against someone who is accused of committing a variety of violent acts, including:

 - Disorderly conduct

 - Assault and battery